subhash-telugu/candidate_selection/README.md

 This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.

-## Understanding Your Crew
+## Understanding Crew

 The candiate_selection Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

 ##Async Flow: FastAPI + CrewAI

-This is how your asynchronous flow executes under the hood:
+This is how asynchronous flow executes under the hood:
 ```bash
 FastAPI Event Loop (Main Thread)
 │